rng-guy/NFSMWBartender/APPENDIX.md

 * A minimum engagement count > 0 allows that many "Chasers" to (re)spawn without backup.
 This minimum count does not spawn cops beyond their `count` values or the global cop-spawn limit.

-* In "COOLDOWN" mode, the `NumPatrolCars` VltEd parameter overwrites the min. engagement count.
+* In "COOLDOWN" mode, the `NumPatrolCars` VltEd parameter overrides the min. engagement count.

 * The global cop-spawn limit determines whether the game may spawn new "Chasers" at any point.
 The game can spawn additional "Chasers" as long as the total amount of non-roadblock and non-helicopter cops that currently exist across all pursuits is less than this global limit.
 This also means that any active Strategy spawns or NPC pursuits can affect how many more "Chasers" can still spawn in your pursuit (this is vanilla behaviour).